 Get Your Yard in Order

 Your pets may love to wriggle, run, have fun and get dirty in the front and back yard.
 Of course, these yards pose safety risks.
-Check out these ideas for making your yard safer.
+Check out these ideas for making your yard safer with one of the best outdoor security systems.

 Fence carefully Electronic fences can keep dogs from roaming, but they don’t stop people from coming into your yard.
 If your dog gets scared easily or bites easily, you may prefer a traditional fence.
 If you install this type of fence, check that your dog can’t dig under it or jump over it.
 Look over the fence every once in a while for gaps and holes.